-Mandatory reporting obligations for medical practitioners in relation to suspected firearms injuries, and requires that reasonable steps are undertaken to retain projectiles or fragments taken from wounds for evidentiary purposes.
+Mandatory reporting obligations for medical practitioners to report suspected firearms injuries, and requires that reasonable steps are undertaken to retain projectiles or fragments taken from wounds for evidentiary purposes.

 Obligations to report unsafe situations with firearms

-Requires medical professionals who are concerned about the physical or mental state of a patient to make a report when there is a threat to the patient's own safety or the safety of another person from the patient's possession or use of a firearm.
+Requires medical practitioners, nurses, psychologists, professional counsellors, or social workers, to make a report when they suspect that a patient is suffering from a physical or mental illness, and there is a threat to the patient's own safety or the safety of another person from the patient's possession of, or intention to acquire, a firearm.